-We submitted to the New York Times Student Podcast Challenge — check out our episode on mental health and stigma!
+We submitted to the New York Times Student Podcast Challenge and placed in the top 20 out of over 1,600 submissions.
+Check out our award-winning episode on mental health and stigma!

 What began as a spark of curiosity turned into a powerful voice for youth mental health.
 From our very first episode to our most recent release, every conversation, every story, and every moment has been dedicated to making young people feel seen, heard, and supported.
 We've grown so much — and we're just getting started.